 Sydney South NSW 1235

-Having the record date for the final distribution on or before 30 June ensures that securityholders are not effectively taxed on distributions from APTIT at a higher rate than necessary.
+Having the record date for the final distribution on or before 30 June ensures that securityholders are not effectively taxed on distributions from APA Invest at a higher rate than necessary.

-Where the record date is after the end of the financial year any undistributed income in APTIT is taxed in the hands of the Trustee at a rate (49%) that exceeds what would be payable by many securityholders.
+Where the record date is after the end of the financial year any undistributed income in APA Invest is taxed in the hands of the Trustee at the highest marginal individual tax rate which may exceed what would be payable by some securityholders.

 To ensure the Trustee does not have to pay the top marginal tax rate, and securityholders benefit from the pass through trust structure, APA's Board previously decided to bring forward the record date for all future distributions to the last business day on or before 30 June.

 APA pays distributions to securityholders from excess operating cash flows that remain in the business after paying all costs (including interest) and maintenance capital costs.
-APA targets the payout of between 60-70% of operating cash flow to security holders by way of distributions.
-All remaining cash is retained in the business to support APA's organic growth and investment activities.
-APA’s Board reviews this policy at each distribution date.
+APA looks to strike a balance between rewarding securityholders with sustainable increases in distributions over the longer term and retaining funds in the business in support of APA's organic growth and investment activities.

 Whilst distributions have historically exceeded earnings (profit), they remain well within APA's operating cash flows and therefore remain sustainable going forward.
-This is primarily the result of the large non-cash accounting cost of depreciation and tax when compared to the low levels of maintenance capex and tax paid (currently nil).
-As a result, from an accounting sense, distributions are generally taken from net profit after tax plus the excess of depreciation and accounting tax over maintenance capex and cash tax.
+This is primarily the result of the large non-cash accounting cost of depreciation when compared to the low levels of maintenance capex.
+As a result, from an accounting sense, distributions are generally taken from net profit after tax plus the excess of depreciation over maintenance capex.